Learning Abroad Center

 Academic Planning Recommendations

 In addition to learning abroad opportunities, National Student Exchange (NSE) offers study at another US institution.
-A dozen HBCUs (Historically Black Colleges and Universities) belong to NSE; other universities with strong African American and/or African Studies programs may also be of interest.
-Participants earn transfer credit rather than resident credit through NSE.
+A dozen HBCUs (Historically Black Colleges and Universities) belong to NSE.
+Other universities with strong African American and/or African Studies programs may also be of interest.
+You earn transfer credit rather than resident credit through NSE.

 Liberal Education Requirements